munyolec/munyolec.github.io/_posts/2020-07-21-githubpages.md

 exceprt: "........"
 mathjax: "true"
 ---

-# Twitter Analysis of Influential People and Top Governement Leaders
 I recently did an analysis to identify top social media influencers in Africa for a digital campaign.
 The purpose was to identify which of these influencers a company can partner with or hire to amplify their planned digital campaign.
 It was also  to identify the topics that are important to these influencers.